-Please Note: Gaps in data indicate instrument malfunction.
+Please Note: Gaps in data indicate instrument malfunction or weather conditions which prevented monitoring.
 Variations in weather, rainfall and streamflow from one summer to another can account for differences in measurements which is why multiple years of data are important.

 And a Second Note: Higher conductivity readings have been related to higher chloride levels, which can be a result of deicing materials.
 The SRWP, working with GZA GeoEnvironmental Inc. (Glastonbury), received a grant and volunteer hours to launch 4 conductivity loggers which are placed in streams and take readings every hour.
-This upcoming spring, we will be launching an additional 6 loggers within the watershed.
-This will give us a better understanding of the total impact of chlorides in our local streams.
+In the fall of 2020, another 6 loggers within the watershed.
+This will give us a better understanding of the possible impact of chlorides in our local streams.